math-fehr/Untitled-Language/README.md

 At same time this implies the full power of dependent types at compile time with type constructor possible depending on nearly every value type (including `Type` obviously).
 Some restrictions applies.
-Therefore there a full-blown compile time interpreted for all values including type that can be called.
+Therefore there is need for a full-blown compile time interpreter for all compile-time values including types.

 ## Linear